ChrisCooney05/CV/README.md

 ## Chris Cooney

-***
+### A bit about me

-I'm a junior full stack developer in training filled with both excitement and caffeine.
+I'm a junior full stack developer in training fuelled by both excitement and caffeine. self motivated and hard working with a thirst for knowledge.

-After spending the last 5 years working for a retail display and packaging company I was ready to make the jump into something new and exciting.
-My biggest motivators are seeing a project come to life and watching people interact with something I have helped develop, it gives me that little fist pump feeling and a satisfaction that can’t be described.
+After spending the last 5 years working for a retail display and packaging company I was ready to take on the next big challenge.
+My biggest motivators are learning something new and seeing a project come to life. watching people interact with something I have helped develop gives me that little fist pump feeling and a satisfaction that can’t be described.

-I have just embarked on arguably, one of the most exciting and scary times of my life studying with Makers Academy
+I consider myself a Jack of all trades but ready to become the master of one.

 [Skills](#skills) | [Education](#education) | [Experience](#experience) |

 ## Skills

-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### This Skill